lyubadd/cyclistic/README.md

 The data is **first-party data** made **publicly available** by the company under [this link](https://divvy-tripdata.s3.amazonaws.com/index.html).

 The data was analyzed in respect of **applicable data privacy laws**.
-The analysis used no riders’ personally identifiable information as per the [Data License Agreement](https://ride.divvybikes.com/data-license-agreement).
+The analysis used no riders’ personally identifiable information per the [Data License Agreement](https://ride.divvybikes.com/data-license-agreement).

 The data was stored by month on the server and was downloaded in 12 separate .csv files on the data analyst’s personal computer.